jonathanharrell/hiq/README.md

 @import 'node_modules/hiq/hiq.css';
 ```

 Keep in mind that with this version, styles will only fully work in browsers that support custom properties.
 To solve this, you may incorporate this file into your own postcss build.

 ## Customization

-Any custom properties defined in this library may be overwritten simply by placing your own property values after this library.
+Any custom properties defined in this library may be overwritten simply by placing your own property values after the unminified version.

 ```css
 @import 'node_modules/hiq/hiq.css';